ESDLMapEditorESSIM/esdl-mapeditor/README.md

 4. Install all vue dependencies: `yarn`

-5. Run the Vue code compiler in watch mode: `yarn run watch`
+5. Run the Vue code compiler in watch mode: `yarn run watch`.
+If you get an 'ERR_OSSL_EVP_UNSUPPORTED' error, set the NODE_OPTIONS environment variable to '--openssl-legacy-provider' (without the quotes).

 6. Run the application: `python app.py`